MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/mappings.md

  * Can be used instead of `Column` (or in addition to `Column`)
 * `DataType`: the datatype with which to create the mapped column if not already exists in the Kusto table (optional)
 * `Path`
- * If starts with `$`: json path to the content of the column in the json document
+ * If starts with `$`: JSON path to the content of the column in the JSON document
  * Otherwise a constant value is used.
 * `Transform` (optional): the transformation that should be applied on the content:
  * Path dependent transform:
    * `PropertyBagArrayToDictionary` - creating a dictionary from the array content of the field and serializes it to JSON.
    * `GetPathElement(index)` - Extract an element from the given path according to the given index (e.g. Path: $.a.b.c, GetPathElement(0) == "c", GetPathElement(-1) == "b", type string.
  * Path independent transform:
-   * `SourceLocation` - Name of the storage artifact that provided the data, type string (e.g. the blob's "BaseUri" field).
+   * `SourceLocation` - Name of the storage artifact that provided the data, type string (e.g. the blob's "BaseUri" field).
    * `SourceLineNumber` - Offset relative to that storage artifact, type long (starting with '1' and incrementing per new record).